The Psychology Behind AI DM Sales: Why It Works

 - Patience.
 AI never rushes the process.
 Some prospects need 7 days of conversation.
 The AI maintains the psychological framework across the entire timeline.

 Human sellers are inconsistent.
 Not because they're bad at selling.
 Because they're human.
 AI removes the human variables that kill deals.
+The AI setter vs human setter comparison shows exactly where this consistency advantage shows up in real numbers.
+This matters especially for executive coaches and money coaches where every lost conversation is a $3K to $10K deal.

 Compare AI performance to human setters.
+Or see how AI stacks up against hiring a VA.

 Want AI that applies proven sales psychology in every DM conversation?
 See how SellByChat works for your coaching business.
+Or calculate your projected ROI first.

 Frequently Asked Questions